-CO1.
-Demonstrate practical knowledge of using python scripting constructs:

-- Selection and Repetition statements. - Lists, Dictionaries, Strings and Functions. - Text Files and GUI. - CO2.
+- CO1.
+Demonstrate practical knowledge of using python scripting constructs: - Selection and Repetition statements. - Lists, Dictionaries, Strings and Functions. - Text Files and GUI. - CO2.
 Analyze the complexity of computer hardware. - CO3.
 Design solutions for specified computational problems using Object Oriented Programming concepts CO4.
 Use appropriate python scripts and functions for solving - complex problems.
 CO5.
 Create window based applications using tkinter package - CO6.
-Apply contextual knowledge to computational problems related to societal applications like Medical and Weather - Forecasting.
-CO7.
-Work effectively to contribute individually to solve real - world problems.
-CO8.
-Communicate effectively in both oral and written to develop Python scripts.
+Apply contextual knowledge to computational problems related to societal applications like Medical and Weather Forecasting. - CO7.
+Work effectively to contribute individually to solve real world problems. - Communicate effectively in both oral and written to develop Python scripts.

-- Write a python script to display a simple message 1 a. b.
-Write a python script to perform basic arithmetic operations on two values which are accepted from the user.
-Write a python script to calculate the factorial 2. a. - of a given number.
-Write a python script to calculate sum of individual digits of a given number. b. - Write a python script to display the prime number c. - series up to the given N Value.
+- Write a python script to display a simple message - a. b.
+Write a python script to perform basic arithmetic operations on two values which are accepted from the user. - Write a python script to calculate the factorial 2. a. - of a given number.

+Write a python script to calculate sum of individual digits of a given number. b. - Write a python script to display the prime number c. series up to the given N Value.

-3. a.
-Write a python script to find the largest number among three numbers and display them in ascending order using it also construct b.
-Write a python script to create a simple text file, write the contents into the created file and display the same on to the console screen.
-4. Writ e a python script to remove all the occurrences of a giv ven character from a text file, copy the resultant text into another text file.
-Find the total occurrences of th e eliminated characters and display the count along - with the contents of the text file on to the console.
-5. a. sequence of numbers using while loop, for loop 200 and do-while loop constructs.
-D. write a python script to demonstrate string methods.
-6. а.
-Write a python script to create a list and add n number of user-defined values to the list and h display the same on to the console screen.
-D. write a python script to perform the following (i) Matrix Addition (ii) Matrix Multiplication 7. а.
-Write a python script to search a key element in 1000 the given list of elements. b.
-Write a python script to arrange the given list of elements in ascending or descending order.
-8. a.
-Write a python script to find GCD of two numbers -220 using recursive and non recursive functions.
-D. write a python script to convert the following (i) Exhrenheit to Colcius temperature (ii) Celsius to Fahrenheit temperature.
-9. a.
-Write a python script to draw a square using 100 1000 setposition method in absolute positioning. b.
-Write a python script to draw a triangle using left, right and Forward methods in relative positioning. с.
-Write a python script using penup and pendown methods to draw "W" character using turtle graphics. d.
+- 3. Write a python script to find the largest number among three numbers and display them in ascending order using if-else construct. - b.
+Write a python script to create a simple text file, write the contents into the created file and display the same on to the console screen. - 4.
+Write a python script to remove all the occurrences of a given character from a text file, copy the resultant text into another text file.
+Find the total occurrences of the eliminated characters and display the count along with the contents of the text file on to the console. - 5. a.
+Write a python script to display Fibonacci sequence of numbers using while loop, for loop and do-while loop constructs. - b.
+Write a python script to demonstrate string methods. - 6. a.
+Write a python script to create a list and add n number of user-defined values to the list and display the same on to the console screen. - b.
+Write a python script to perform the following operations on Lists:(i) Matrix Addition. - (ii) Matrix Multiplication. - 7. a.
+Write a python script to search a key element in the given list of elements. - b.
+Write a python script to arrange the given list of elements in ascending or descending order. - 8.
+Write a python script to find GCD of two numbers using recursive and non recursive functions. - b.
+Write a python script to convert the following using functions: - (i) Fahrenheit to Celsius temperature. - (ii) Celsius to Fahrenheit temperature. - 9. a.
+Write a python script to draw a square using setposition method in absolute positioning. - b.
+Write a python script to draw a triangle using left, right and Forward methods in relative positioning. - c.
+Write a python script using penup and pendown methods to draw "W" character using turtle graphics. - d.
 Write a python script to create your own polygon shape and create an interesting design with it.

-10. а.
-Write a GUI Script for creating text label in a a

-window.

-100 a.,

-- b.
-Write a Python Script to create a command button.
-When the button is clicked the event should be handled and the message on the window should change from "Hello" to "Good Bye".
-11. а.
-Write a python script to demonstrate the - Exception Handling.
-Write a Python script to demonstrate the Mouse b. - and Key Event handling.
-Write a python script to demonstrate menuс. driven applications - By forming a group of 3 to 4 members develop a mini-12. project for Horse Race Simulation with the help of GUI programming and tkinter package.
+- 10. Write a GUI Script for creating text label in a a. window. - Write a Python Script to create a command b. button.
+When the button is clicked the event should be handled and the message on the window should change from "Hello" to "Good Bye". - 11. a.
+Write a python script to demonstrate the Exception Handling.
+Write a Python script to demonstrate the Mouse - b. - and Key Event handling.
+Write a python script to demonstrate menudriven applications - 12.
+By forming a group of 3 to 4 members develop a miniproject for Horse Race Simulation with the help of GUI programming and tkinter package.